BlackiePearlJoobi/connect-four-game/README.md

 ## Acknowledgments

-This is a solution to the [Password generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/password-generator-app-Mr8CLycqjh).
+This is a solution to the [Connect Four game challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/connect-four-game-6G8QVH923s).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.